What Disease Is Caused by Excess Aldosterone (hyperaldosteronism)?

 How Excess Aldosterone Affects Your Body

 Did you know that a hidden hormone imbalance could be silently driving your high blood pressure?
 Aldosterone, which is produced by the adrenal glands, regulates salt and water in the body.
 However, when the body produces too much aldosterone, it can result in a condition called aldosteronism.
-Shockingly, a 2020 study found it in over 20% of patients with resistant hypertension.
+Multiple studies suggest that primary aldosteronism may be present in approximately 15–25% of patients with resistant hypertension, depending on diagnostic criteria and population studied.

 So, could this be the missing link in your health puzzle?
 Keep reading to know all the details.